ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 The issue type Defect should not be used, as it is meant to indicate a deviation from SKA requirements.

-7 Book References
+6 General references
 =================

 Relevant textbooks include:

--  Managing the Testing Process: Practical Tools and Techniques for Managing Hardware and Software Testing, R. Black, John Wiley & Sons Inc, 2009
+-  **Managing the Testing Process**: Practical Tools and Techniques for Managing Hardware and Software Testing, R. Black, John Wiley & Sons Inc, 2009

--  Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation, J. Humble and D. Farley, Addison-Wesley Professional, 2010
+-  **Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation**, J. Humble and D. Farley, Addison-Wesley Professional, 2010

--  xUnit Test Patterns: Refactoring Test Code, G. Meszaros, Addison-Wesley Professional, 2007
+-  **xUnit Test Patterns: Refactoring Test Code**, G. Meszaros, Addison-Wesley Professional, 2007

--  Test Driven Development.
-By Example, Addison-Wesley Professional, K. Beck, 2002
+-  **Test Driven Development.
+By Example**, Addison-Wesley Professional, K. Beck, 2002

--  Agile Testing: A Practical Guide for Testers and Agile Teams, L. Crispin, Addison-Wesley Professional, 2008
+-  **Agile Testing: A Practical Guide for Testers and Agile Teams**, L. Crispin, Addison-Wesley Professional, 2008

-..
-[1]
-   Ranging from web-based UIs to embedded systems.

-.. |image0| image:: media/image3.png
-   :width: 2.875in
-   :height: 1.82292in
-.. |image1| image:: media/image2.png
-   :width: 0.72632in
-   :height: 0.25391in
-.. |image2| image:: media/image1.png
-   :width: 5.73438in
-   :height: 3.45932in
-.. |image3| image:: media/image4.png
-   :width: 6.27083in
-   :height: 1.83333in